-- Enslavement of women and children by government-support militias;
+- Enslavement of women and children by government-supported militias;

 - Impeding and failing to fully implement peace agreements.

-Individually, each action had devastating, often deadly consequences for its victims.
-Together, these actions threatened the destruction of entire groups of people.
-Amongst the most intense campaigns against civilians who remain in the north today were the assaults against the Nuba in Kordofan and campaigns against the Fur, Zaghawa, and Masalit in Darfur.
+As recently as 2016, the Sudanese government continued bombing campaigns in civilian areas and restricting humanitarian aid and access to areas of the country.
+Individually, each action has had devastating, often deadly consequences for its victims.
+Together, these actions have threatened the destruction of entire groups of people.
+Among the most intense campaigns against civilians have been the assaults against the Nuba in Kordofan and campaigns against the Fur, Zaghawa, and Masalit in Darfur.

-The Nuba Mountains is an area about 30,000 square miles situated in the southern part of the state of Kordofan in Sudan.
-It is home to Christians, Muslims, and traditional believers.
-The Nuba people were decimated when the Sudanese government conducted systematic assaults against them, a policy that reached a destructive peak in 1992-1993, but continued for years thereafter and has spiked again since South Sudan became independent in 2011.
+The Nuba Mountains is an area of about 30,000 square miles situated in the southern part of the state of South Kordofan in Sudan.
+It is home to Christians, Muslims, and many who practice a variety of indigenous religions.
+The Nuba people were decimated when the Sudanese government conducted systematic assaults against them, a policy that reached a destructive peak in 1992-93, but continued for years thereafter and has spiked again since 2011.

-War in the Nuba Mountains began in 1985, but intensified significantly after the current government took power in 1989.
+War in the Nuba Mountains began in 1985, but intensified significantly after the National Islamic Front (NIF)—which became the National Congress Party (NCP) in 1998—took power in 1989.
 As the main north-south front came closer to the area, the government began attacking villages regularly, decommissioned Nuba in the armed forces, and “disappeared” many Nuba leaders.
 Villages were emptied of their former inhabitants; their lands were confiscated for large-scale agriculture ventures or local designs.
 The government used a range of forces to carry out the assaults: Peoples Defense Forces (PDF), Missiriya Arab militias (Murahileen) and, eventually, the Khartoum government's own Mujahideen (Holy Warriors).
 These forces intentionally targeted the local food supply chain, creating a stranglehold over traditional Nuba areas, forcing civilians to flee into the lowlands for survival or face starvation.

 The next phase of the government’s attacks was marked by an increase in the scale and intensity of assaults against civilians.
 Beginning in 1992, jihad was declared and a massive offensive against the Nuba began.
-The issuance of a fatwa in 1993 declared that even Muslims among the Nuba were to be viewed as not “true Muslims,” thereby justifying attacks against them in addition to Christians and traditional believers.
-A 1998 report for the US Committee for Refugees attempted to put numbers to the devastation, estimating that out of a population believed to be around 1 million at the time, some 100,000 Nuba died as a result of government attacks in 1992-1993.
+The issuance of a fatwa in 1993 declared that even Muslims among the Nuba were to be viewed as not “true Muslims,” thereby justifying attacks against them in addition to Christians and those who practice indigenous religions.
+A 1998 report for the US Committee for Refugees attempted to put numbers to the devastation, estimating that out of a population believed to be around 1 million at the time, some 100,000 Nuba died as a result of government attacks in 1992-93.

 The attacks often began with government planes bombing villages, followed by combined Janjaweed and Sudanese Armed Forces attacks on the ground.
 Villagers were killed, tortured and raped during attacks, and thousands of villages were destroyed.
-View satellite imagery of the destruction.
 The greatest civilian tolls came during the forced flight that followed.
 Pushed into the desert without water or food supplies, many civilians perished due to malnutrition and disease.
-Watch eyewitness video of a human rights investigator who documented this situation.
-Additionally, in the early years of the conflict, the government obstructed the delivery of aid to these vulnerable groups.
+The government has repeatedly obstructed the delivery of aid to these vulnerable groups.
 Millions of displaced civilians settled into enormous camps, many on the outskirts of major towns in Darfur.
 Over 200,000 fled across the border into Chad.
 View images of the refugees from 2004.